RianTavares/twitter-like-app/docs/PROCESS.md

         UIShell/
       ...

-  To keep the Observable emitting value without re-rendering is subscribed inside  the UIShell component.
+  To keep the Observable streaming values without the component unmounting, the `UIShell` component (which is outermost component) is the one that subscribes to the observable.
   To keep it organized, I created the `services` folder to export the creation of the observable and the subscription function from there.

       src/
         services/
           tweetsService.js

-  ### Test
+  ### Testing
   Testing a Front-end application is essential.
 It aims to test functionalities and verify that a website or app’s presentation layer is bug or error-free.
 After every update, this has to be done to ensure recent changes have not degraded any aspect of the UI.

   To demonstrate, I selected the two core components of the application, the Home page, which lists tweets, and the Likes page, which lists the liked tweets.